Kanto

 The sweet soy-dashi sauce perfectly complements the tender beef slices.

-Why start here · This dish embodies the comforting and accessible nature of Kanto cuisine.
+Why start here · This dish shows the easygoing, accessible nature of Kanto cuisine.

 Fluffy honey pancakes encase a luscious sweet red bean paste.